kazo0/kazo0.github.io/docs/_posts/2023-12-19-toolkit-tuesday-safearea.md

 We can see that the `SafeArea` is doing its job and properly applying a `Padding` to the purple `Grid` so that any content inside of the `Grid` will be "inset" from the "unsafe" areas of the screen.

-What happpens if we were to set the `SafeArea.Mode` to `InsetMode.Margin` instead?
+What happens if we were to set the `SafeArea.Mode` to `InsetMode.Margin` instead?

 ```diff
 ...